enormandeau/barque/README.md

     12_results/most_frequent_non_annotated_sequences_species_ncbi.csv
 ```

+The result file will contain one line per identified taxon and the number of
+sequences for each taxon, sorted in decreasing order.
+For any species of
+interest found in this file, it is a good idea to download the representative
+sequences from NCBI, add them to the database, and rerun the analysis.

+## Lather, Rinse, Repeat

+Once the pipeline has been run, it is normal to find that unexpected species
+have been found or that a proportion of the reads have not been identified,
+either because the sequenced species are absent from the database or because
+the sequences have the exact same distance from two or more sequences in the
+database.
+In these cases, you will need to create a list of unwanted species to
+be later removed from the database or download additional sequences for the
+non-annotated species from NCBI to add them to the database.
+Once the database
+has been improved, simply run the last part of the pipeline by making sure you
+have `SKIP_DATA_PREP=1` and `SKIP_CHIMERA_DETECTION=1` in your config file.
+You
+may need to repeat this step again until you are satisfied with the results.

+NOTE: You should provide justifications in your publications if you decide to
+remove some species from the database.

 ## Test dataset

 A test dataset and corresponding `primers.csv` file is available as a
 [sister repository on GitHub](https://github.com/enormandeau/barque_test_dataset).
 Download the repository and then move the data in **Barque**'s `04_data` folder
 and the `primers.csv` file in the `02_info` folder.
 Follow the normal pipeline
-procedure (including database preparation) to analyse this small dataset. it
+procedure (including database preparation) to analyse this small dataset.
+It
-should run in one to ten minutes depending on your computer.
+should run in one to ten minutes, depending on your computer.

 ## License